serhei/disciplined-code/dijkstra-notes/predicate-expression-language.md

 # Predicate Expression Language

-In-progress notes on a predicate notation I developed while studying through Dijkstra's *A Discipline of Programming*.
+This document presents in-progress notes on a predicate notation I developed while studying through Edsger W. Dijkstra's *A Discipline of Programming*.
 The notation is intended for writing predicate expressions in a comfortable way.
-I plan to gradually evolve my rough sketch closer to a rigorous and complete language specification.
+My plan is to gradually evolve this rough sketch into a rigorous and complete language specification.

-The syntax is described by an (ambiguous) EBNF grammar.
-Brackets `[` and `]` signify an optional element.
-Brackets `{` and `}` signify an element that may be repeated 0 or more times.
+Aspects of this specification are modeled on the [Oberon 2007 Report](https://people.inf.ethz.ch/wirth/Oberon/Oberon07.Report.pdf).

 ## Basic Definitions